Bicuari National Park: Animal life

 The area has historically been known for large herds of common antelopes, elephants, and other large mammals.
+Besides elephants and antelopes, the park also reportedly supports spotted hyenas, lions, elands, gnus and zebras.

 All species populations are believed to have been severely reduced during the war (the park was reportedly used as a practice artillery range), poaching, and human encroachment.
-Since cessation of hostilities, work has begun by the Huila provincial government to rebuild the infrastructure of the park to attract and protect animals.
+Since cessation of hostilities, work has begun by the Huíla provincial government to rebuild the infrastructure of the park to attract and protect animals.
 As of 2013, it has been reported that some of the large mammals are returning to Bicuar.
-The park administrator noted that "We are happy with the return of herds of elephants into the municipalities of Quipungo, Matala and Gambos, as the animals are recognising their habitat and are reproducing inside the park.".
-Besides elephants, the park also reportedly supports Spotted hyenas, Lions, antelopes, elands, gnus and zebras.
+The park administrator noted that they "are happy with the return of herds of elephants into the municipalities of Quipungo, Matala and Gambos, as the animals are recognising their habitat and are reproducing inside the park".